tab0r/FredBot/README.md

 ===========================================
 2. Generic Program Structure
 ===========================================
-In general, the FredBot platform is based on modularity.
-So, each combination of an Arduino (or ATmega), sensing equipment, and data handling equipment will be called a module.
-Each module has a corresponding folder in the Manifest.
-All instructions for setting up that module may be found within the folder.
+Currently, the main goal of this project is developing a stable and highly flexible desktop-based data logging system.
+Originally, the FredBot platform pursued modularity.
+So, in the test code folder, you'll find modules designed for various use cases of FredBot.
+Each is a combination of an Arduino (or ATmega), sensing equipment, and data handling equipment.
 All modules consist approximately of five steps.

 I. Program Initialization